 There’s also the question of how much your business auto policy covers in the event of a loss.
 Business auto policies pay 100% of losses involving company provided vehicles, regardless if the accident occurs during business or personal hours.

 With minimal effort and without additional cost, your company can easily reduce operational risk and costs by re-establishing the qualifiers for a company vehicle.
-Here are three steps to follow:
+Here are four steps to follow:

-- Redefinine employees that need a company vehicle either for business use or a perk.
+- Re-define employees that need a company vehicle either for business use or a perk.

 - Remove all unnecessary staff from the company vehicle program and provide a vehicle reimbursement or allowance instead.